 Because the book mostly focusses on the period starting in 2000, a period of stagnating market power in both Europe and the United States, some statements on the period before 2000 do not square with the facts.
-For example, the book agrees with a quote by a United States antitrust official in 1998 who claims that "our economy is more competitive today than it has been in a long, long time" (p.
+For example, the book agrees with a quote by a US antitrust official who, in 1998, claimed that "our economy is more competitive today than it has been in a long, long time" (p.
 45).
-The timing of that claim is particularly striking since the end of the 1990s marked the single most pronounced increase in markups from 1.2 to 1.5, as can be seen in Figure 1a.
+The timing of that claim is particularly striking since the end of the 1990s marked the single most pronounced increase in markups from 1.2 to 1.5, as can be seen in figure 1, panel A.

-The book hinges this argument mostly on Figure 6.3 (Figure 2 here) that shows concentration ratio CR(8).
-The US measure increases by 7% between 2000-2010 and the measure for Europe is unchanged for the same period.
+The book hinges this argument mostly on the evidence that the concentration ratio CR(8) in the United States increases by 7 percent between 2000 and 2010 and that measure for Europe is unchanged for the same period.
 The concentration suffers from the same hazards as the HHI that I have outlined above, so we cannot imply that changes in concentration ratios are evidence of changes in market power.
-But even the measurement of the concentration measures is not beyond doubt.
+But even the measurement of the concentration is not beyond doubt.
 In a recent paper, Bajgar et al. (2019) find that even in Europe concentration ratios have increased for that period.

-No evidence is pitch perfect, including Figure 1.
-The most important caveat is that the data in Figure 1 is based on publicly traded firms only.
-While publicly traded firms account for nearly 40% of GDP, they are a very selective sample of firms (most notably because of their size) that may not be representative of the entire economy.
+No evidence is pitch perfect, including figure 1.
+The most important caveat is that the data in figure 1 are based on publicly traded firms only.
+While publicly traded firms account for nearly 40 percent of GDP, they are a very selective sample of firms (most notably because of their size) that may not be representative of the entire economy.
 We will not know until we have an analysis for the universe of firms in Europe whether this result will hold ground.
-But we know at least that the pattern for the publicly traded firms is similar to that of the universe of firms in manufacturing in the US (see De Loecker et al. (2020) Section 3.4 for markups in the manufacturing sector using the Census of Manufacturers).
-Most importantly, this evidence does not let us conclude that there are significant differences in the pattern of market power in Europe and the US.
+But we know at least that the pattern for the publicly traded firms is similar to that of the universe of firms in manufacturing in the United States (see De Loecker, Eeckhout, and Unger 2020, section